lafilletterevolution/yolo-slave/README.md

 Major drawback so far is the serious display lag as it is a fairly basic Yolo extension, guess it will be better with higher CPU PC.
 Regardless it is still fun enough to put this tool into practice.
 Next step I envision is to train customized objects (e.g. by transfer learning) so Yolo is able to pick up additional customized items other than the pre-defined ones.

-Feel free to reach out and let me know what you think.
+Feel free to comment and let me know what you think.
 I have also linked this repository to my Medium blog https://medium.com/@lafilletterevolution, as I believe sharing of experience is vital to keep the ML community vibrant.

 Feel free to fork and enjoy! :)